This post may contain affiliate links. See my disclosure statement for details.

 Stock up on mulch.

-A layer of mulch is organic material that is placed on the soil in gardens or any sort of landscape.
+A layer of mulch is organic material placed on the soil in gardens or any sort of landscape.
 Mulch is important for keeping your plants moist and cool, and it helps control weeds.
 Stock up on mulch when it goes on sale at the beginning of the gardening season.
 Another tip is to begin with a layer of straw, leaves, or grass clippings, and top it with more expensive decorative mulch.
 This will give you a thick covering for less money.

 Make a watering plan for your garden.